How Gratitude Changes Your Brain and Mood

 6. Gratitude Rewires Negative Thinking Patterns.

 We all get trapped in negative thought patterns, self doubt, pessimism, comparison, or rumination.
-Gratitude breaks these patterns by retraining your brain to look at what's right instead of what's wrong.
+Gratitude breaks these patterns by retraining your brain to look at what is right instead of what is wrong.

 The Neuroscience Behind It.

 With neuroplasticity, the brain can reorganize new patterns of thinking over time.
 By making gratitude a habit, you strengthen neural pathways that value positivity, optimism, and emotional balance.
-As this rewiring continues over time, it leads to a cognitive shift what you pay attention to is what you begin to notice naturally more.
+As this rewiring continues over time, it leads to a cognitive shift in what you pay attention to, which is what you begin to notice naturally more.

 Gratitude also dampens the inclination to negative self talk.
-Rather than always thinking I'm not enough or Everything is going wrong, you begin to value your progress, strengths, and opportunities even in adversity.
+Rather than always thinking I am not enough or Everything is going wrong, you begin to value your progress, strengths, and opportunities even in adversity.

 How to Use Gratitude to Rewire Your Mind?

 Reframe challenges.
-Rather than thinking, This is so hard, try This is helping me grow or I'm thankful for the strength I'm building.
+Rather than thinking, This is so hard, try This is helping me grow or I am thankful for the strength I'm building.

 Catch the negative loop.
-If you catch yourself in a critical thought, stop and ask yourself, What's one good thing about this situation or about me?
+If you catch yourself in a critical thought, stop and ask yourself, What is one good thing about this situation or about me?

 Celebrate small wins.
-Each time you validate even small successes, you're building self-confidence and resilience.
+Each time you validate even small successes, you are building self confidence and resilience.

 As time passes, gratitude becomes your default setting in the mind, not toxic positivity but a healthy, empowered perspective that has room for both reality and hope.